teo-0128/notes/note-cs61b/note-cs61b.md

   1. faster size() method than would have been convenient for IntList
   2. User of an SLList never sees the IntList class
 - also it's easy to represent the empty list by setting first to null
-- in the above code there's a subtle bug,it crashes then calling addLast on the empty list:
+- in the above code there's a subtle bug,it crashes when calling addLast on the empty list:
     ```java
     public void addLast(int x){
         IntNode p = first;